BRLAX Mailing List

 “Having my wife and daughter here is the best inspiration I could ever have.
 Between them, the hospital staff, and everyone I’ve met here at Fisher House, I know I have lots of people in my corner.
 My goal was to walk before my daughter Alexis learned to - and I did.”
 Staff Sergeant Justin Shellhammer, U.S. Army

-In 2014, the Fisher House program served over 25,000 families and saved them over $25 million in lodging costs, plus food and transportation.
+As of 2015, the Fisher House program has 69 houses that have served over 277,000 families with over 6 million days of lodging and saved them over $310 million in lodging costs, plus food and transportation.
 By law, there is no charge for any family to stay at a Fisher House operated by the Department of Veterans Affairs; and Fisher House Foundation uses donations to reimburse the individual Fisher Houses operated by the Army, Navy, and Air Force.
 No family pays to stay at any Fisher House!

 For a Fisher House Fact Sheet Click Here.
 For a Fisher House Brochure Click Here.

 For more information on the Greater Cleveland Fisher House please visit www.greaterclevelandfisherhouse.org.